Trickster (DC Comics): Axel Walker

 While the first Trickster was working for the FBI, teenager Axel Walker stole all of Jesse's gadgets and shoes and became the new Trickster.
-He joined Blacksmith's Network and destroyed files from Goldface and Hunter Zolomon for her.
-He was also given new "toys" in addition to Jesse's originals.
-After the defeat of Blacksmith, he was invited to join the new Rogues led by Captain Cold, and accepted.
-He remained with the new Rogues until the "reformed" Rogues attempted to stop Cold.
+He joins Blacksmith's Network and is given new "toys" in addition to Jesse's originals.
+After the defeat of Blacksmith, he is invited to join the new Rogues led by Captain Cold, and accepted.
+He remains with the new Rogues until the "reformed" Rogues attempted to stop Cold.
 While the two Tricksters were fighting, the Top gave Jesse's memory back.
-The original Trickster then defeated his successor and told him never to become the Trickster again.
+The original Trickster defeats his successor and forces him into retirement.

-After some time, Axel escaped from prison and returned to Keystone City.
-However, he was quickly defeated by the Flash.

-Axel's next appearance since then was in Helmet of Fate: Detective Chimp, where he answered an ad from four college students asking for an experienced superhero to train them.
-He had dinner with them and then killed all four of them.
-His crime was discovered when Detective Chimp used his remarkable deductive powers to help deduce who the murderer was.
-Axel was then arrested.

-With the "reformed" Trickster dead, Axel returned as the Trickster in Final Crisis: Rogues' Revenge miniseries.
-Throughout the series, Axel was taught what it took to be a true Rogue.
-When Trickster is told he needs to earn his place in the Rogues, he asks how.
-Mirror Master responds by telling him "Yeh don't tell Cold why yeh wanna be here, yeh tell him why yeh need to be here."
-At the end of the series Trickster participates in the murder of Inertia.
+With James Jesse dead, Walker returns as the Trickster in the series Final Crisis: Rogues' Revenge.
+Throughout the series, Walker is taught what it takes to be a true Rogue.
+At the end of the series, Trickster participates in the murder of Inertia.

-The Trickster and the Rogues visit Sam Scudder's old hideout and unveil a giant mirror with the words In Case of Flash: Break Glass written on it.
-Afterward, Axel is still on the run with the Rogues.
-He is seen speeding away in the Trickster Mobile, being chased by the Flash (Barry Allen).
-The Trickster drives off a cliff and escapes the vehicle, while the Flash takes the car apart in the air.

 In September 2011, The New 52 rebooted DC's continuity.
-In this new timeline, Trickster/Axel Walker is reintroduced as a member of the Black Razors, the team responsible for dealing with the Daemonites' invasion.
-He is tasked to work alongside Priscilla Kitaen to take down her clone.
-He is later seen as a part of Glider's Rogues, and rescued Captain Cold, and attempted to reason with an invading Gorilla Grodd, which led to him losing his right arm.
-He later was equipped with a robotic arm which essentially functioned like a normal human arm.
+In this new timeline, Trickster is reintroduced as a member of the Black Razors, the team responsible for dealing with the Daemonites' invasion.
+He is later seen as a part of Glider's Rogues, and rescues Captain Cold.
+He attempts to reason with an invading Gorilla Grodd, which leads to him losing his right arm.
+Trickster is later equipped with a prosthetic limb.